ferorge/sobnix-sitio/es/73-vrms.md

 >  No non-free or contrib packages installed on sobnix.ar!
-You hav
->  e completed the first step to enlightenment.
+>  You have completed the first step to enlightenment.